 Good sources include chicken breast, tuna, eggs, milk and chickpeas.
 And if you're finding it difficult to avoid snacks that are high in carbohydrates, try substituting them for protein shakes or bars.
 Remember also to opt for the lean sources of protein because some sources can be high in saturated fat.'

-- news You're feeling stressed or anxious
+- You're feeling stressed or anxious

 'Feeling stressed can wreak havoc on our bodies.
 It can cause our body to produce the steroid hormone cortisol, which can make you crave sugary foods that provide instant energy and pleasure.